lansiquo/PR_Reviewer/README.md

 ## Notes
 - Uses **commit statuses** for simplicity.
 You can upgrade to **Checks API** for rich annotations later.
 - Only scans **added lines** in supported files.
-- No code is stored; logs redact sensitive values.
+- No code is stored; logs redact sensitive values.# naughty push